 The Pool's objective is to generate longer term growth in value through the increase in the value of its holdings, and through the receipt and reinvestment of dividend income from its holdings.
-It invests primarily in equity securities.
+It invests primarily in equity securities of Canadian companies.